MerginMaps/db-sync/docs/quick_start.md

 - PostGIS database
 - docker engine

+If you are on Windows and do not have Docker installed, you can consider [installing it in Windows Subsystem for Linux](./install_wsl.md).

 ## 1. Add data to DB
 Create a new schema (`sync_data`) in your postgis database (here `db-sync`) with few points.
 You can simply use this [file](../sample_data/test_data.sql) and run: